The answer is more straightforward that you think.

 Over 100 universities in the UK alone offer MBAs.
 They cost from £10,000 up to £67,000 and are usually studied over 1 to 2 years.

-You can study full or part time or even by distance learning and sometimes if you’re already working, your employer may offer funds to support you.
+You can study full or part time or even by distance learning.
+Sometimes if you’re already working, your employer may offer funds to support you.

 If they do please be careful as some employers request that after finishing your MBA you remain with them for 1-2 years afterwards so that they can gain benefit from the financial contribution they’ve made to your learning.
 There are also grants and scholarships to help you pay for your MBA, if you search for them.